 Widely known as one of the best cellular providers for seniors, T-Mobile now offers home internet service across the United States.
-Through its combination of high speeds, quick installation, and no long-term contracts, it’s one of our favorite providers overall.
+Through its combination of speeds up to 100 Mbps, quick installation, and no long-term contracts, it’s one of our favorite providers overall.

-While T-Mobile does not offer a senior discount or senior-specific plan, we think T-Mobile home internet is a great option for those who want affordable, simple, and reliable internet.
+While T-Mobile does not offer a senior discount or senior-specific plan, we think T-Mobile home internet is a great option for those who want affordable internet with no hidden fees.

 Pro Tip: In addition to the internet, T-Mobile is also one of our favorite cellular providers.
-To learn more, take a look at our guide to T-Mobile deals for seniors.
+To learn more, take a look at our guide to T-Mobile senior plans.

 T-Mobile Home Internet Plans and Pricing

-While Viasat mostly offers the same plans throughout their coverage area, the pricing (and to some degree, speeds) will largely depend on where you’re located.
-To find out specific pricing in your area –– and whether or not Viasat covers your territory –– visit their website and plug in your ZIP code.
+Unlike other providers, T-Mobile offers just one internet plan that costs $50 per month and provides download speeds up to 100 Mbps.
+To find out specific pricing in your area –– and whether or not T-Mobile covers your territory –– visit their website and plug in your ZIP code.

 How to Purchase T-Mobile Internet

 To purchase T-Mobile home internet, go to their website and enter your ZIP code to check if service is available at your home address.
 While T-Mobile is rapidly expanding its service area, it’s not yet available everywhere.